-For the year ended December 31, 2020, net gains on other transactions increased \$10.2 million.
-The higher gains resulted primarily from \$8.2 million in gains on the sale of \$289.4 million of Correspondent Lending loans.
-In addition, an increase of \$2.0 million in the fair value of mortgage servicing rights was recognized for the servicing rights retained from these loan sales.
-See the Correspondent Lending subsection of the Loan Portfolio section above for further discussion.
+For the year ended December 31, 2021, net gains on other transactions decreased \$8.7 million.
+The decrease resulted primarily from \$8.2 million in gains on the sale of Correspondent Lending loans of \$289.4 million in 2020 to capitalize on market premiums in the portfolio and manage long-term risk during a period of market volatility.
+In addition, gains recognized on the fair value of mortgage servicing rights decreased by \$1.8 million as servicing retained from these loan sales increased gains in 2020.
+For the year ended December 31, 2020, net gains on other transactions increased \$10.2 million due primarily to the gains of \$8.2 million on the sale of Correspondent Lending loans discussed above and an increase of \$2.0 million in the fair value of mortgage servicing rights recognized for the servicing rights retained from these loan sales.
+See Correspondent Lending in the Loan Portfolio section above for further discussion.

-During 2020, 2019 and 2018, the Bank received \$2.6 million, \$2.6 million and \$6.3 million, respectively, in insurance premium refunds from FCSIC which insures the System's debt obligations.
-The FCSIC refunds are nonrecurring and resulted from the assets of the FCSIC exceeding the secure base amount, as defined by the Farm Credit Act, at the end of the respective preceding year.
+In both 2020 and 2019, the Bank received insurance premium refunds of \$2.6 million from the FCSIC which insures the System's debt obligations.
+These refunds are nonrecurring and resulted from the assets of the FCSIC exceeding the secure base amount, as defined by the Farm Credit Act, at the end of the respective preceding year.
+No refund was received in 2021.

-For the years ended December 31, 2020 and 2019, other noninterest income increased \$1.5 million and \$2.0 million, respectively.
-The increase in 2020 and 2019 resulted primarily from an increases of \$1.2 million and \$1.8 million, respectively, in patronage received from other Farm Credit institutions outside the District due to increased participations sold to them.
+For the years ended December 31, 2021, and 2020, patronage refunds from other Farm Credit institutions increased by \$4.2 million and \$1.2 million, respectively.
+For both periods, the increase is primarily due to increases in patronage income received from entities outside of the District related to participation loans sold to them.